-Lion’s mane mushroom is a creamy white color and grows on deadwood.
-It has a multitude of long, thin tendrils which look similar to a lion’s mane, or the beard of a wise old man (which explains one of its many alternative names, ‘satyr’s beard’).
+Lion’s mane mushroom is a creamy white colour and grows on deadwood.
+It has a multitude of long, thin tendrils which look similar to a lion’s mane, or the beard of a wise old man.
+This might explain one of its many alternative names, ‘satyr’s beard’!

 Back in ancient China, lion’s mane was prescribed to treat ‘Qi deficiency’.
 Your Qi is your life force, so a deficiency might look like low energy, insomnia and weakness.(6)